Special Executive

 The Special Executive is a fictional group of time-traveling mercenaries appearing in American comic books published by Marvel Comics.
-The characters were decpicted in comic strips published by Marvel UK.
+The characters were depicted in comic strips published by Marvel UK.
 The initial incarnation was created by Alan Moore and David Lloyd for Doctor Who Monthly; Alan Davis later expanded the line-up when they appeared in Captain Britain.

 Publication history

 Alan Moore has said that members of the Special Executive, including Wardog, originate from a massive, unpublished, unfinished space opera script that he began in 1977.
 Moore shelved the project after Steve Moore offered guidance in selling shorter stories in the British comics industry.
 In 1981, the Special Executive debuted in Doctor Who Monthly.
 Moore would later bring them into the Marvel Universe during his work on Captain Britain for Marvel UK.

 The group first appeared in a short strip called "The 4-D War" in Doctor Who Monthly #51 (April 1981), published by the UK arm of Marvel Comics.
 The story was a follow-up to a strip called "Star Death" that Moore and Lloyd had produced for Doctor Who Monthly #47.
 They were created by Alan Moore and David Lloyd, and the initial line-up consisted of Wardog and Viridian the Brainfeeler - who was almost immediately killed.
 Moore planned a sequel strip, "Black Sun Rising", with Steve Dillon.
 However, Dillon's schedule meant that he was only able to contribute character designs for new additions Cobweb, Zeitgeist and Millennium, and when the story appeared in Doctor Who Monthly #57 the art was again by Lloyd.
 Millennium was again killed off very soon after being introduced.
 Moore would refuse to allow the characters to be used in future Doctor Who strips due to what he perceived to be poor treatment of his good friend Steve Moore (no relation).

 In 1983, Moore incorporated them into the Captain Britain strip running in Marvel UK's The Daredevils, with artist Alan Davis.
 Moore and Davis devised additional members, including Legion, Fascination, Oxo and Lady Burning Fish, and the characters played a supporting role in the "Jaspers' Warp" storyline.
 The trilogy of Doctor Who Monthly strips were also reprinted in The Daredevils.
 In keeping with those stories, several of the characters were killed during the story.
 Following the conclusion of the storyline, Moore would leave Marvel UK on unhappy terms, and as a result he blocked any future use of the Special Executive.
 The team was subsequently reorganised into the similar Technet, which featured a mixture of the characters created by Davis (with some renamed and given different abilities) and new co-creations with Jamie Delano.
 Due to both being time-travelling bounty hunters the overlap in membership was used as a plot point, with their exploits being out-of-sequence for both the reader and the main protagonists of the Captain Britain and Excalibur stories.